gohugoio/hugo/docs/content/templates/functions.md

 e.g. `{{ "cat" | pluralize }}` → "cats"

 ### findRE
 Returns a list of strings that match the regular expression.
 By default all matches will be included.
-The number of matches can be limitted with an optional third parameter.
+The number of matches can be limited with an optional third parameter.

 The example below returns a list of all second level headers (`<h2>`) in the content: